Michelin Drives New Revenue Roads through Digital Services Innovation

 So as Michelin worked on creating a new customer lab to practice innovation, it looked for a partner to help existing projects move more quickly.
 That’s where Worthwhile came in.

-Worthwhile worked across functions in both Michelin’s traditional way of business and in the new innovation context to ideate, evaluate, and build business cases for multiple ideas.
+Worthwhile worked across functions in both Michelin’s traditional way of business and in the new continuous innovation context to ideate, evaluate, and build business cases for multiple ideas.